 Residents in our program are educated in a department with a strong academic environment.
 All of our residents are trained in research design and in the interpretation of the psychiatric literature and have the opportunity to pursue numerous research opportunities available in the department.
 Our research faculty have been investigators in numerous research projects funded by NIMH, other federal grantors, private industry and collaborative grants with cooperative institutions (i.e., Stroger Hospital).
 Topics from those funded studies are quite diverse and include randomized trials with novel interventions in the treatment of depression, panic disorder, bipolar disorder, schizophrenia and schizoaffective disorder.

 Many leading experts in the psychopharmacological approaches to psychiatric care mentor residents in our program.
 Our chairman, Mark Pollack, MD, is an internationally-recognized scholar in the treatment and research of anxiety disorders and depression.
 Dr. Pollack has an open door policy with our residents and is closely involved with the design and management of our residency program.
 He is available for career and research mentorship for all of our residents.
 Our former chair, William Scheftner, MD, has decades of experience as a clinical psychopharmacologist and researcher.
 His areas of research interest are in the epidemiology and genetic etiology of mood disorders.
-Philip Janicak, MD, teaches our advanced psychopharmacology course and is an internationally recognized authority on psychopharmacology.
-He has recently published the fifth edition of his comprehensive textbook of psychopharmacology.
-This is one of the leading textbooks in the field.
-He has mentored residents and junior attending psychiatrists throughout his eminent career.
 Bezalel Dantz, MD, one of three double-boarded psychiatrists and internists in our department, teaches two of our PGY-1 courses: Review of Psychopathology and Introduction to Psychopharmacology.
-Dantz has won numerous teaching awards from our residents.
-Jeff Rado, MD, one of our two associate program directors, has expertise in clinical research.
-He works closely with our residents providing supervision in our psychosis clinic and in research mentorship.
+Dr. Dantz has won numerous teaching awards from our residents.

 Our residents benefit from training in a strong academic department and also an outstanding Medical Center.
 Rush University Medical Center offers outstanding residency and fellowship training in most medical specialties and sub-specialties.
 There are approximately 620 housestaff per year.
 Rush Medical College trains approximately 520 medical students per year.
 The institution is widely recognized as one of the leading patient care hospitals in the nation.